NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Experiments

 \subsubsection{Impact of MoE Input Projection}

-To evaluate the effectiveness of our MoE input projection module, we introduce a variant called \textbf{NTSFormer w/o NoMoE}, where the MoE is replaced with a standard shared linear projection, following the design used in NAGphormer~\cite{DBLP:conf/iclr/ChenGL023}.
-As shown in Figure~\ref{fig:ablation_no_each}, NTSFormer w/o NoMoE consistently underperforms NTSFormer across all datasets, verifying the effectiveness of the MoE input projection.
-Furthermore, Figure~\ref{fig:impact_num_routed_experts} illustrates the effect of varying the number of routed experts, $M$, in the Input MoE Projection.
+To evaluate its effectiveness, we introduce a variant \textbf{NTSFormer w/o MoE}, where the MoE is replaced with a standard shared linear projection, following the design used in NAGphormer~\cite{DBLP:conf/iclr/ChenGL023}.
+As shown in Figure~\ref{fig:ablation_no_each}, the variant consistently underperforms NTSFormer, verifying the effectiveness of MoE input projection.
+Furthermore, Figure~\ref{fig:impact_num_routed_experts} illustrates the effect of varying the number of routed experts, $M$.
 The results indicate that performance degrades when $M < 3$, underscoring the importance of employing multiple experts for effectively encoding diverse multimodal graph information.